Updated: May 1, 2023

 Establish/Validate/Update Your Website Objectives

 Website objectives change and evolve over time.
-We're in discussions with a client that launched a site 5 years ago, and in speaking with them, we discovered their objectives had changed.
+We were recently in discussions with a client that launched a site five years ago, and in speaking with them, we discovered their objectives had changed.
 As a result, they have additional key performance metrics (KPIs), such as adding lead-generating, dedicated landing pages, which of course require a unique design to drive conversions.

 During this phase of your strategy, you should also tightly segment your audiences.
 This will lead to improved conversion strategies and generate better tracking metrics.